GregMash/ESPN-Scraper/README.md

 ## Use The app

-Visit the link on heroky at:
+Visit the link on heroku at: https://stark-cove-68040.herokuapp.com/

 Or clone the repository, install the necessary packages with NPM install.